 Photographer’s Tip: Fast prime lenses (for that lovely bokeh effect) are excellent for taking portraits of the wildlife, as these lenses help create a soft background to help pick out the subject from the surrounding environment.
 Zoom-lenses and even telephoto lenses are also highly recommended, as these will allow guests to get in just a little bit closer to all those creatures that are might be somewhat far away.

 Heading back home after your Galapagos cruise, words will surely fail us.
-With otherworldly landscapes and surreal fauna, the Galapagos Islands makes for a place that only pictures can do justice in terms of storytelling.
+With otherworldly landscapes and surreal fauna, the Galapagos Islands make for a place that only pictures can do justice in terms of storytelling.
 The only things you won’t be able to transmit through pictures are the sounds, smells, and textures.
 Nevertheless, the islands are home to the scenery that looks like it was copied and pasted from another planet and, consequently, will consume most of your Field of View when looking through your viewfinder.
 Not to mention your memory cards and battery life too, so be sure to bring extra juice and storage!
 The landscapes are also a reason for why we highly recommend bringing a wide-angle lens to capture as much of the surrounding scenery as you can.
 If possible, try bringing along a fish-eye lens.

 Professionals and amateurs are all welcome to the archipelago, but no matter what kind of equipment you bring for shooting, one can never be too cautious about protecting your gear.
 Dry bags, padded camera bags, and weather-sealed camera bodies are highly recommended given the number of wet-landings there will be along with the changing weather patterns throughout the archipelago.